 ☐ Don’t know

-16. The PFAC is undertaking the following activities to ensure appropriate representation of our membership in comparison to our patient population or catchment area:
+16. The PFAC is undertaking the following activities to ensure appropriate representation of our membership in comparison to our patient population or catchment area: review of remote options for meeting attendance

 Section 4: PFAC Operations

 17. Our process for developing and distributing agendas for the PFAC meetings (choose):